imatic/data-bundle/Resources/doc/Orm/DqlFunctions.rst

 `UnaccentLower </Doctrine/Common/Query/AST/UnaccentLower.php>`_
 ---------------------------------------------------------------

-- function to remove accent from given columns and make it lowercase
+- Function to remove diacritics from given columns and make it lowercase.
-- this function will call db function called ``unaccent_lower`` by default (this can be overriden by calling ``UnaccentLower::setFunction``
+- This function calls db function called ``unaccent_lower`` by default (this can be overridden by calling ``UnaccentLower::setFunction``)
-- as ``unaccent_lower`` probably doesn't exist in your db, you have to create it using e.g. following query
+- As ``unaccent_lower`` probably doesn't exist in your db, create it using a query like this for example:

   .. sourcecode:: sql